Kristina01111000/notesforresume/README.md

 	- talk about flat fee for website
 	- marketing
 	- other pricing
+	 	- maintenance fees, no maintenance higher hourly rate for fixing problems
 	- update on su library card -> might have a suid # not sure
 	- ask about company name -> new one?